 SOA TA APPLICATIONS

-TA applications are distributed via the School of Architecture student listserv and reviewed twice per year.
-Spring semester applications usually open in mid-October.
-Summer and fall semester applications usually open in mid-April.
+TA applications are distributed via the School of Architecture student listserv and reviewed once in the fall.

 Prior conduct or disciplinary history with the Office of the Dean of Students or the School of Architecture may make a student ineligible to serve as a TA.
 The School of Architecture reserves the right to deny an appointment.
 Acceptance is provisionary until the student has been cleared by Student Conduct and Academic Integrity and the Office of the Dean of Students.
 This applies to both disciplinary and academic dishonesty rulings.